How and why to transfer Chase Points to Hyatt

 Earning Chase Ultimate Rewards points is best way to earn Hyatt points.
-Below are three great picks.
-Just keep in mind these cards are impacted by Chase’s strict 5/24 application rule.
-So if you’ve opened five or more cards from any bank (not counting certain business credit cards) in the past 24 months, it’s unlikely you’ll be approved.
+Below are three great cards to do just that.
+Keep in mind these cards are impacted by the Chase 5/24 rule.
+That is to say, if you’ve opened five or more cards from any bank (not counting certain business credit cards) in the past 24 months, it’s unlikely you’ll be approved.

 - Ink Business Preferred Credit Card – 100,000 Chase Ultimate Rewards points after spending $15,000 on purchases in the first three months from account opening.
 This is the highest sign-up bonus currently available on any card earning Chase Ultimate Rewards points.
 This card has a $95 annual fee.
 Here’s our full review of the Chase Ink Business Preferred.